stelcodes/nuzzle/README.md

    :twitter "https://twitter.com/clojurerulez"} ; <- This will be easy to retrieve later

   {:id :footer-message
-   ;; You can also associate markdown with peripheral maps :markdown "markdown/footer-message.md"}
+   ;; You can also associate content with peripheral maps :content "markdown/footer-message.md"}
 }
 ```

 ### Special Keys in Webpage Maps
-- `:markdown`: A path to an associated Markdown file.
+- `:content`: A path to an associated Markdown or HTML file.
 - `:tags`: A set of keywords where each keyword is a tag name.
 - `:draft?`: A boolean indicating whether this webpage is a draft or not.
 - `:rss?`: A boolean indicating whether the webpage should be included in the optional RSS feed.

 ### Special Keys in Peripheral Maps
-- `:markdown`: A path to an associated Markdown file.
+- `:content`: A path to an associated Markdown or HTML file.

 ## How Nuzzle Adds to Your Site Data
 You can think of Nuzzle's core functionality as a data pipeline.
 Nuzzle starts with the site data in your `nuzzle.edn`, adds some spice, sends it through your webpage rendering function, and exports the results to disk.